AmigaMaster/Simple-Game-Solutions/solutions/O/Old Skies-EN.md

 - TALK TO shop owner
 - USE `Photograph` with shop owner
 - TALK TO shop owner
-- USE `Currency module` with shop owner (Jackson Grant, new location)
+- USE `Currency module` with shop owner (New location: Jackson Grant's Residence)

 ##### 7.1.2.3.
 Street